You are now leaving Centuria Australia

 A Centuria LifeGoals investment gives you real flexibility so you can tax efficiently invest in a way that adapts to your financial situation as it evolves.
 And, because so many investors want to create future wealth for their kids and grandkids, we’ve specially created the Centuria LifeGoals Child Plan.
 To understand how this works, let’s go back to the Parker’s scenario.

 When setting up a Child Plan, the child it’s intended for has to be below the age of 16 at the time of the application.
-Ownership will automatically transfer to them by the time they reach a ‘vesting age’ which is between 10 and 25 years old.
+Ownership will automatically transfer to them by the time they reach the nominated vesting age which can be between 10 and 25 years old.
 The vesting age can be changed at any time and doesn’t alter the original commencement date of the account.

-Alana & John set up a Centuria LifeGoals Child Plan for Harvey at six years old with an initial investment of $30,000 and contribute $200 per month in the first year.
+Alana and John set up a Centuria LifeGoals Child Plan for Olivia at six years old with an initial investment of $10,000 and contribute $200 per month in the first year.
 They will increase the regular contribution by 25% per annum.
-Because they are investing for the long-term they chose to invest 50% in the Australian share option and 50% in the International share option.
-They’re planning to gift Harvey the whole amount when he is 16 years old and set this as his vesting age.
+Because they are investing for the long term they chose to invest 50% in the Australian share option and 50% in the international share option.
+They’re planning to gift Olivia the whole amount when she is 16 years old and set this as her vesting age.

-When Harvey reaches his vesting age, the account automatically transfers to him.
-No tax is incurred by the transfer for either Harvey or his parents and by this point, following regular and increasing contributions (totaling $293,248), the total value of the account is $383,261 after tax and fees.
+When Olivia reaches her vesting age, the account automatically transfers to her.
+No tax is incurred by the transfer for either Olivia or her parents and by this point, following regular and increasing contributions (totaling $89,806), the total value of the account is $109,878* after tax and fees.

-Centuria LifeGoals Child Plan will have allowed Harvey’s grandparents to create a considerable sum on his behalf and easily transfer it to him.
-The responsibility of the money will then be his and at 16 we’re sure he will be optimistic about the options now open to him (although to Alana and John he’ll always be their little dinosaur).
+Centuria LifeGoals Child Plan will have allowed Olivia’s grandparents to create a considerable sum on her behalf and easily transfer it to her.
+The responsibility of the money will then be hers and at 16 we’re sure she will be optimistic about the options now open to her (although to Alana and John she’ll always be their little dinosaur).

 This scenario has been produced purely to illustrate how Centuria LifeGoals can be used by different investor profiles and are is fictional.